Ready to schedule a school and sports physical?

 If your child is of an age or grade where a school physical is required and they are active in sports, you can tend to both their school and sports physicals with just one appointment.

-Manhar Patel, MD, a family medicine provider at OSF HealthCare, explains the difference in the physicals and what parents should take away from those appointments.
+Shawn Piers, director of physician practice for family medicine providers at OSF HealthCare, explains the difference in the physicals and what parents should take away from those appointments.

 Q. What happens during a physical exam?